yoshisuga/dolphin/iOSSetup.md

 * An iOS device with a 64-bit processor
 * Xcode 7.1.1+

-The following needs to be installed using [Homebrew](http://brew.sh/):
+The following need to be installed using [Homebrew](http://brew.sh/):

 * cmake
 * dpkg

-Once all of the prerequisites have been met, you can browse to `Source/iOS` and open the `DolphiniOS.xcodeproj` project file.
+Once all of the prerequisites have been met, you can browse to `Source/iOS/Application` and open the `DolphiniOS.xcodeproj` project file.

 ## Schemes